-We first consider a model problem in the large aspect ratio cylindrical limit, similar to that of used for previous studies of ferromagnetic resistive wall modes (FRWMs) [11].
-The layout is sketched in figure 1; the ferromagnetic, conducting wall is taken to be a continuous cylindrical shell of internal radius r_i and external radius r_e .
-It has an electrical conductivity σ and permeability μ_1 , both of which are taken to be constant throughout its volume.
-The rest of the domain is vacuum with magnetic permeability μ_0 .
-Polar co-ordinates (r, θ) , as indicated in figure 1, are the natural choice in this geometry, and all quantities are assumed independent of distance along the cylinder.
-The plasma is represented by a thin wire carrying a constant current I_p , directed into the page and located a small distance z_p above the origin; in equilibrium, the plasma height will be zero, but during a VDE will grow exponentially in time.
-The divertor coils, which act to elongate the plasma, are represented by thin wires placed exterior to the wall at $r = r_c$, directly above and below the plasma at $\theta = [0, \pi]$, which each carry a constant current I_p will increase the vertically destabilising force on the plasma, and thereby increase the instability growth rate.
-Note that, in this infinite aspect ratio case, no vertical field need be applied in order to maintain horizontal force balance.
+The layout is sketched in Fig. 1; the ferromagnetic, conducting wall is taken to be a continuous cylindrical shell of internal radius $r_i$ and external radius $r_e$ .
+It has an electrical conductivity $\sigma$ and permeability $\mu_1$ , both of which are taken to be constant throughout its volume.
+The rest of the domain is vacuum with magnetic permeability $\mu_0$ .
+Polar co-ordinates $(r, \theta)$ , as indicated in Fig. 1, are the natural choice in this geometry, and all quantities are assumed to be independent of the distance along the cylinder.
+The plasma is represented by a thin wire (we hereafter refer to this wire as "the plasma" despite making this rigid approximation), carrying a constant current $I_p$ directed into the page, and located a small distance $z_p$ above the origin; in equilibrium, the plasma height will be zero, but during a VDE, it will grow exponentially in time.
+A pair of divertor coils are represented by thin wires placed exterior to the wall at $r = r_c$ , directly above and below the plasma at $\theta = [0, \pi]$ , which each carry a constant current $I_c$ in the same direction as the plasma current.
+Increasing the divertor current $I_c$ relative to the plasma current $I_p$ will increase the vertically destabilizing force on the plasma, thereby increasing the instability growth rate.
+Note that, in this infinite aspect ratio case, no vertical field need be applied in order to maintain the horizontal force balance.
+This geometry has been used previously for the study of the non-linear evolution of (non-ferromagnetic) VDEs.

-Figure 1: Schematic of the cylindrical model problem, showing geometry, parameters and co-ordinates.
+FIG. 1.
+Schematic of the cylindrical model problem, showing geometry, parameters, and co-ordinates.